-The best areas to stay in Galway, Ireland are the neighborhoods of Galway City Centre, Salthill, Oranmore , The Claddagh, Kinvara, The Docks.
+The best areas to stay in Galway, Ireland for both first time and returning tourists are the neighborhoods of Galway City Centre, Salthill, Oranmore , The Claddagh, Kinvara, and The Docks.
 In this Galway neighborhood guide, I will help you to find where to stay in Galway for first time tourists and best things to do in each area.

 Galway is a city in the province of Connacht, Galway County, in West Ireland.
 It marks the halfway point on the Wild Atlantic Way which is one of the world’s most scenic drives.
 With a rich historic atmosphere, scenic views, and quaint charm, it is no wonder that this tiny Irish city has been inspiring artists and musicians for centuries.
 Galway offers a perfect glimpse of traditional Ireland, bursting with cozy pubs, local shops, and wonderful restaurants.

 The city of Galway is fairly compact, so don’t stress too much about which specific area you stay in if you are planning to book accommodation in the city itself.
 All the main areas are within easy walking distance of one another.
 The Galway City Centre is the best place to stay in Galway but there are also the main towns of Salthill, Clifden, Oranmore, and many more smaller villages.